-Facilitative leadership requires communication skills, social skills and a collaborative approach.
+Facilitative leadership is the exercising of communication skills, social skills to achieve a collaborative approach.

 The concept of this approach has evolved over time, and has emerged from the more familiar term "transformational leadership" which is all about inspiring employees to look beyond self-interest and focus on wider organisational goals.